 A hired coachman, William Black, fell in love with the wife's female relative.
 After asking Mr. Ives for her hand in marriage, he was rejected by his employer.
 The next morning when Mr. Black didn't show up for work, Mr. Ives went to the barn only to find the coachman hanging from the rafters

-The Hermitage can be found on a popular hiking tail in Anacaster.
+The Hermitage can be found on a popular hiking tail in Ancaster.
 If you would like to read more about this intriguing place you can visit www.ontariotrails.on.ca

 A hired coachman, William Black, fell in love with the wife's female relative.
 After asking Mr. Ives for her hand in marriage, he was rejected by his employer.
 The next morning when Mr. Black didn't show up for work, Mr. Ives went to the barn only to find the coachman hanging from the rafters

-The Hermitage can be found on a popular hiking tail in Anacaster.
+The Hermitage can be found on a popular hiking tail in Ancaster.
 If you would like to read more about this intriguing place you can visit www.ontariotrails.on.ca

 Burkholder Cemetery - Hamilton